pablohdzvizcarra/my-software-developer-career/README.md

 #### Day 714: Java and Oracle Cloud
 Today I advanced in Oracle Cloud certification, I continue to work on my project on the DAO pattern and repository. must document my progress every day ....

+#### Day 715: Java and Oracle Cloud
+Complete one module to OCI Certification, finish basic java project and read one article from FreeCodeCamp for tips to developers, i have back pain.